 Before I continue with this post I just wanted to show you this video from Ancestry.com.

 In the video, you will discover how this genealogy site can help you to search through the 1930 census records.

 All of the states were required to collect information from approximately 123 million individuals.

-The fifteenth census will give you a glimpse into your ancestors live which was taken from April 2nd 1930, (but did reflect their lives as of April 1st).
+The fifteenth census will give you a glimpse into your ancestor’s life which were taken from April 2nd, 1930, (but did reflect their lives as of April 1st).

-Alaska however began this task from October 1st.
-Alaskans were also asked slightly different questions to the rest of the states.
+Alaska however began this task on October 1st.
+Alaskans were also asked slightly different questions from the rest of the states.

 Unique features of the 1930 census records

 This was the case as well for Indians where they were asked which tribe their mother belonged instead of their mother’s country of origin.